Host–guest chemistry: Molecular encapsulation

-An important implication of encapsulation (and host–guest chemistry in general) is that the guest behaves differently from the way it would when in solution.
+An important implication of encapsulation (and host–guest chemistry in general) is that the guest behaves differently than when in solution.
 Guest molecules that would react by bimolecular pathways are often stabilized because they cannot combine with other reactants.
-The spectroscopic signatures of trapped guests are of fundamental interest.
-Compounds normally highly unstable in solution have been isolated at room temperature when molecularly encapsulated.
-Examples include cyclobutadiene, arynes or cycloheptatetraene.
+Compounds that are normally highly unstable in solution, like cyclobutadiene, arynes, or cycloheptatetraene, have been isolated at room temperature when molecularly encapsulated.
 Large metalla-assemblies, known as metallaprisms, contain a conformationally flexible cavity that allows them to host a variety of guest molecules.
 These assemblies have shown promise as agents of drug delivery to cancer cells.

 Encapsulation can control reactivity.
-For instance, excited state reactivity of free 1-phenyl-3-tolyl-2-proponanone (abbreviated A-CO-B) yields products A-A, B-B, and AB, which result from decarbonylation followed by random recombination of radicals A• and B•.
-Whereas, the same substrate upon encapsulation reacts to yield the controlled recombination product A-B, and rearranged products (isomers of A-CO-B).
+For instance, excited state reactivity of free 1-phenyl-3-tolyl-2-proponanone (abbreviated A\sCO\sB) yields products A\sA, B\sB, and AB, which result from decarbonylation followed by random recombination of radicals A^{•} and B^{•}.
+Whereas, the same substrate upon encapsulation reacts to yield the controlled recombination product A\sB, and rearranged products (isomers of A\sCO\sB).

 Macrocyclic hosts

 Organic hosts are occasionally called cavitands.
-The original definition proposed by Cram includes many classes of molecules: cyclodextrins, calixarenes, pillararenes and cucurbiturils.
+The original definition proposed by Cram includes many classes of molecules: cyclodextrins, calixarenes, pillararenes, and cucurbiturils.